kennykot/lib_matrix/README.md

 - I do not use outdated and legacy language constructions and library functions.
 I use the POSIX.1-2017 standard.
 - Functions developed as a static library (with the s21_matrix.h header file)
 - The library developed according to the principles of structured programming;
-- I use prefix s21_ before each function
+- There are prefix s21_ before each function
 - The gcov_report target generate a gcov report in the form of an html page.
 Unit tests run with gcov flags to do this
 - The matrix implemented as the structure described [above](#matrix-structure-in-c-language)
 - Verifiable accuracy of the fractional part is up to 6 decimal places